interstar/cardigan-bay/bedrock/GettingStarted.md

 ## Understanding the Wiki

-This is a standard "wiki".
+This is a "wiki-like personal notebook".
 If you don't know what that is, see [[WhatIsAWiki]]?

-If you do sort of know, this page should explain what else you need.
+If you do sort of know, this page should explain what you need to understand.

 ----